Home » Posts tagged 'moses'

 What does it mean when you ask God “Who are you?” and He answers, “I AM WHO I AM.”?

 Everything and everyone in this world becomes, from birth to death, always changing.
 But God never changes or becomes anything different from what He is now.
-What He is, that He was, and ever will be.
-Exodus 3:14 is the most firm declaration of God’s eternal self existence that is found in the Tanach (Tanakh) or Old Testament.
+What He is, is what He was, and all that He ever will be.
+Exodus 3:15 is the most firm declaration of God’s eternal self existence that is found in the Hebrew Bible or Old Testament.

 “I AM WHO I AM” contains each tense of the verb “to be.”
 We can translate it “I was, I am, I shall always continue to be.”
 He is the eternal “I AM.”